ludaladila/Outfit_recommendation/README.md

 ### Data Preparation

-We wrote a script `generate_pairs.py` which generate a dataframe of (product_1, product_2, label) tuples, where `product_1` and `product_2` are product pairs and `label` indicates whether they are complementary or not.
+We wrote a script `scripts/generate_pairs.py` which generate a dataframe of (product_1, product_2, label) tuples, where `product_1` and `product_2` are product pairs and `label` indicates whether they are complementary or not.
 We use product name as the unique identifier for a given product, and also create a dictionary of product name and product attributes, where we can easily find product attributes such as path to image, price, description, etc. using the product name as a key.
+This dictionary is stored in `dataset/product_metadata.json`

 ### Model Architecture, Training, Results